andrewoid/evolution-java/amazon/aws_lambda.md

   id 'com.github.johnrengelman.shadow' version '7.1.2'
 ```

-Then you can run the `shadowJar` gradle task and create a jar file that has the code and dependencies.
+Then you can run the `shadowJar` gradle task **in the Terminal** and create a jar file that has the code and
+dependencies.

 ``` bash
 ./gradlew shadowJar